 Is that fair?

-I mean, the fact is I think like it's like forty percent of the question companies in Silicon Valley, immigrant.
+I mean, the fact is, I think it's like 40% of the country.

-If you're talking about, you know, who is it that boost economic productivity in this country?
+If you're talking about, you know, who is it that boosts economic productivity in this country?

-Again, you're largely talking about newcomers, people who are working the hardest, people who believe in the American dream, and yet you, Sean Hannity, want to say, Oh, this is the poison in the American system.
+Again, you're largely talking about newcomers, people who are working the hardest, people who believe in the American dream.

-Do you want these people who are here illegally competing when we have a faltering uh uh economy due to this president's terrible economic plan, competing with a very number a limited number of people who are trying to re-enter the workforce?
+Do you want these people who are here illegally competing when we have a faltering economy due to this president's terrible economic plan competing with a very limited number of people who are trying to re-enter the workforce?

-Why should those folks have to compete with people here here illegally?
+Why should those folks have to compete with people here illegally?

 We're not demonizing anybody.